 Ask your local butcher about Hanger Steaks, Butcher's Steaks, Hanging Tenders, or Bistro Steaks.

-They might be so impressed with your beef knowledge that they will share with you their secret Hanger Steak marinade recipe.
+They might be so impressed with your beef knowledge that they will share with you their secret Hanger Steak marinade recipe or give you some tips on how to marinate Hanger Steak.

-I hope the "Butcher's Cut" doen not become popular like the once obscurely delicious Skirt and Flank steaks have.
+I hope the "Butcher's Cut" do not become popular like the once obscurely delicious Skirt and Flank steaks have.

 Skirt steaks are usually tougher but become tender and flavorful in the pressure cooker or with marinade.
 The fajita craze has driven up the price of Skirt steak and Flank steak substantially over the last several years.
 If you ever find it on sale give it a try as well.